blueguy42/Convex-Hull-Algorithm/README.md

 ```
 git clone https://github.com/blueguy42/Convex-Hull-Algorithm.git
 ```
+The <b>convex hull</b> library is available for use at `src/myConvexHull.py`.

-Make sure you are in the root directory of the repository.
+If you want to run the accompanying program, make sure you are currently in the root directory of the repository.

 Then, to run the program:
 ```